-- 1. 1st prize: Riaz (Little Flowers), 2nd prize: Bipin (Convent), 3rd prize: Balbir (Loyola). - 2.
-1st prize: Bipin (Convent), 2nd prize: Riaz (Little Flowers), 3rd prize: Balbir (Loyola). - 3.
+- 1. 1st prize: Riaz (Little Flowers), 2nd prize: Bipin (Convent), 3rd prize: Balbir (Loyola). - 1st prize: Bipin (Convent), 2nd prize: Riaz (Little Flowers), 3rd prize: Balbir (Loyola).
 1st prize: Riaz (Little Flowers), 2nd prize: Balbir (Loyola), 3 rd prize: Bipin (Convent). - 4.
 1st prize: Bipin (Convent), 2nd prize: Balbir (Loyola), 3rd prize: Riaz (Little Flowers). - 16.
 Two boys are playing on a ground.
 Both the boys are less than 10 years old.
 Age of the younger boy is equal to the cube root of the product of the age of the two boys.
 If we place the digit representing the age of the younger boy to the left of the digit representing the age of the elder boy, we get the age of the father of the younger boy.
-Similarly, we place the digit representing the age of the elder boy to the left of the digit representing the age of the figure by2, we get the age of the mother of the younger boy.
+Similarly, we place the digit representing the age of the elder boy to the left of the digit representing the age of the younger boy and divide the figure by2, we get the age of the mother of the younger boy.
 The mother of the younger boy is younger than his father by 3 years.
-Then, what is the age of the younger boy. - 1.3 2.4 3.2 4. none of these - 17.
-Flights A and B are scheduled from an airport within the next one hour.
+Then, what is the age of the younger boy.

+17. Flights A and B are scheduled from an airport within the next one hour.
 All the booked passengers of the two flights are waiting in the boarding hall after check-in.
 The hall has a seating capacity of 200 out of which 10% remained vacant.
 40% of the waiting passengers are ladies.
 When boarding announcements came, passengers of flights A left the hall and boarded the flight.
 Seating capacity of each flight is two third of the passengers who waited in the waiting hall for both the flights put together.
 Half the passengers who boarded flight A are women.
 After boarding for flight A, 60% of the waiting hall seats became empty.
-For every twenty of those who are still waiting in the hall for flight B, there is one airhostess in flight A. Then, what is the ratio of empty seats in flight B to number of airhostesses in flight A? - 1.
-10:1 2.
-5:1 3.
-20:1 4.
-1:1
+For every twenty of those who are still waiting in the hall for flight B, there is one airhostess in flight A. Then, what is the ratio of empty seats in flight B to number of airhostesses in flight A?